 - Replaceable and reversible elements (ceramic stones & carbide blades)

 - Components that are reversible and replaceable (carbide blades & ceramic stones)

 - Fixed sharpening angle

 My Verdict: In my personal opinion, its performance is only ordinary at best when camping, hunting, or fishing.
 This is the best you can hope for and anticipate.
+Shop now!

-Types of Sharpening Stone
+Types of Sharpening Stone for knife

 Water stones, along with some oil stones, are comprised of aluminum oxide.
-Water stones are softer than other stones, allowing for faster cutting.
+They are softer than other stones, allowing for faster cutting.
 And, this kind of stone utilizes water to separate the ground bits of metal through the stone.
 However, because this stone is softer, it will wear out more quickly than other stones, necessitating you to restore the periodic flattening.